Identifiability in Two-Layer Sparse Matrix Factorization: Introduction

 \section{Introduction}

-The problem of \emph{sparse matrix factorization} is, given $L \geq 2$ and a matrix $\mat{Z}$, to find factors $\matseq{\mat{X}}{1}, \ldots, \matseq{\mat{X}}{L}$ such that
+The problem of \emph{sparse matrix factorization} is, given $J \geq 2$ and a matrix $\mat{Z}$, to find factors $\matseq{\mat{X}}{1}, \ldots, \matseq{\mat{X}}{J}$ such that

-and such that the factors $\mat{X}^{(i)}$ ($1 \leq i \leq L$) are sparse, in the sense that they have few nonzero entries.
+and such that the factors $\matseq{\mat{X}}{\ell}$ ($1 \leq \ell \leq J$) are sparse, in the sense that they have few nonzero entries.
 Such a factorization would allow to use the product of sparse factors as a surrogate of the linear operator associated to $\mat{Z}$ for speeding up numerical methods and reducing memory complexity \cite{le2016flexible, 7178579, 5452966, 5325694}.

 One approach to approximate a matrix by a product of sparse factors is to consider specific hand-designed sparsity patterns for the factors, for example the butterfly factorization model \cite{dao2019learning}.
 Although common matrices such as the Discrete Fourier Transform (DFT), the Discrete Cosine Transform (DCT), the Discrete Sine Transform (DST), convolution or Hadamard matrices can be exactly decomposed into factors using this butterfly factorization model, the same doesn't hold for general matrices.
 An alternative approach is to consider a more general family of sparsity patterns, and try to find a sparsity structure which gives the smallest approximation error by efficiently exploring this family.
-This approach has been considered for instance in \cite{le2016flexible}, where the authors formulated \eqref{eq:sparse-approx} as an optimization problem constrained to a general family of sparsity patterns, and proposed to explore this family with a proximal gradient algorithm.
+Classical families of sparse matrix supports are for instance those which are globally $s$-sparse (at most $s$ nonzero entries), $k$-sparse by column and/or $l$-sparse by row, etc. This approach has been considered for instance in \cite{le2016flexible}, where the authors formulated \eqref{eq:sparse-approx} as an optimization problem constrained to a general family of sparsity patterns, and proposed to explore it with a proximal gradient algorithm.